BSFI Native Filmmaker Initiative Receives FilmWatch Grant From Academy of Motion Picture Arts and Sciences

 The Academy’s FilmCraft and FilmWatch grants were established to identify and empower future filmmakers from nontraditional backgrounds, cultivate new and diverse talent, promote motion pictures as an art form, and provide a platform for underrepresented artists.
 The BSFI Native Filmmaker Initiative also received funding from Humanities Montana for the educational outreach component, and BSFI worked closely with Vision Maker Media, Longhouse Media and ITVS in 2017 to bring the program to life.
 This is the second year Big Sky has received funding from the FilmWatch grant for the Native Filmmaker Initiative.

 "The first year of the Native Filmmaker Initiative was a great success," reflected Rachel Gregg, Executive Director of the Big Sky Film Institute.
-"We were proud to host Four Native Filmmaker Fellows who attended BSDFF 2018 for screenings, DocShop, a private seminar and valuable immersion industry network available at the fest.
+"We were proud to host four Native Filmmaker Fellows who attended BSDFF 2018 for screenings, DocShop, a private seminar and valuable industry immersion network available at the fest.
 Eight Native-directed documentaries were selected in the Native Filmmaker category and featured at the festival, and we took three Native-directed films into schools around Montana in partnership with the Montana Office of Public Instruction and Inspired Classroom.
-We are honored to receive a second FilmWatch grant to continue this exciting program, elevate stories from Indian Country and expressions of Native filmmakers."
+We are honored to receive a second FilmWatch grant to continue this exciting program and elevate stories from Indian Country and expressions of Native filmmakers."

 FilmWatch and FilmCraft Grants range from $5,000-$15,000, and a total of $500,000 was awarded for the 2018-2019 grants year.
 A full list of recipients can be foud at oscars.org/news.